The

 In 1790 the French started

 to prepare to invade the US.
-Then is when those 500 smoothbore muskets disappeared.
-That is why in 1791 the rebel attacks in French Haiti that had been going on
+That is when those 500 smoothbore muskets disappeared.
+In 1791 rebel attacks in French Haiti that had been going on

 kicked up five notches due to the appearance of 500 muskets in the hands